Blendify/blender-manual/trunk/blender_docs/manual/animation/actions.rst

 press the *F* button for each action, this will give the actions a *Fake User* and will make Blender save the unlinked actions.

-Objects can only use one *Action* at a time for editing, the :doc:`NLA Editor </editors/nla/index>` is used to blend multiple actions together.
+Objects can only use one *Action* at a time for editing.
+The :doc:`NLA Editor </editors/nla/index>` is used to blend multiple actions together.

 Bake Action